“There is no scientific study more vital to man than the study of his own brain. Our entire view of the universe depends upon it.” ~ Francis Crick

 Lori is used to calling the shots for the consulting business; I used to call the shots in my old business, as partners we have our roles in which we call the shots but still need to keep each other informed and occasionally get each other’s ok.
 And we forget, in the heat of the situation with clients, partners, vendors, and subcontractors, this, of course, can be perceived internally as a loss of autonomy for one or both of us.

-We are using Zoom all day long being related to our clients and team members, family and friends and can forget that at the end of the day that we need to be related with each other.
+We are using Zoom all day long to be related to our clients and team members, family and friends and can forget that at the end of the day we need to be related to each other.
 More tension…

-We live together and are quarantining together and still forget to be related, which activates my fairness domain, it is not fair that we are too tired to be related with each other.
+We live together and are quarantining together and still forget to be related, which activates my fairness domain, it is not fair that we are too tired to be related to each other.

 And then, of course, there are the dishes!